 be two theoretical spectra corresponding to peptides P' and P'' from the database.
 Which of the two peptides fits S better?
-The shared peaks count does not allow one to answer this question, since both S' and S'' have five peaks in common with S. Moreover, the spectral convolution also does not answer this question, since both $S \ominus S'$ and $S \ominus S''$ reveal strong peaks of the same height at S and S and S and S are suggests that both S and S are can be obtained from S by a single mutation with mass difference S. However, a more careful analysis shows that although this mutation can be realized for S' by introducing a shift S after mass S, it cannot be realized for S'.
+The shared peaks count does not allow one to answer this question, since both S' and S'' have five peaks in common with S. Moreover, the spectral convolution also does not answer this question, since both $S \ominus S'$ and $S \ominus S''$ reveal strong peaks of the same height at 0 and 5.
+This suggests that both P' and P'' can be obtained from P by a single mutation with mass difference 5.
+However, a more careful analysis shows that although this mutation can be realized for P' by introducing a shift 5 after mass 50, it cannot be realized for P''.
 The major difference between S' and S'' is that the matching positions in S' come in clumps while the matching positions in S'' do not.
 Below we describe the spectral alignment approach, which addresses this problem.